mgorripa/opensourcecontributions/langgraph-dynamodb-checkpointer-open-source-contribution.md

 # 9. Contribution Outcome

-The PR was reviewed and closed due to repository scope decisions regarding official checkpointer expansion.
+While the PR was closed to keep the core library lean, the implementation served as a reference architecture for AWS-native LangGraph persistence and demonstrated 100% parity with the official PostgresSaver interface.

-However:
+Outcome:

 - The implementation was complete
 - The feature worked correctly